CardonaEA/code-image-analysis-c-elegans/smFISH-images-quantification/README.md

 <img src="./imgs-readme/smFq-fig1.png" alt="flowchart" width="932" height="622">

 **Figure 1.** smFISH image quantification pipeline.
 It uses Fiji, FISH-quant, and custom MATLAB code.<br>(*) These steps can be done in batch.
-For the rest of steps several MATLAB sections can be open simultaneously.
+For the rest of steps, several MATLAB sections can be opened simultaneously.

 ### Provided image examples
 The image data is provided at `./example image`<br>